andrewrlee/basic-search-engine/utils/csv/README.md

 # A CSV parser

-The data I decided to test the search engine with was a set of around [1000 short stories](https://www.kaggle.com/code/kerneler/starter-1002-short-stories-from-4d1c5610-0/input) I found on Kaggler.
+To test the search engine I needed lots of text.
+I found [some good test data](/data/short_stories/README.md) from Kaggle which was in CSV files.

-This consisted data dump consisted of two csv files:

-- An index CSV file containing metadata about the stories:
-  - Book number
-  - Title
-  - Author
-  - Language
-- Another CSV file of around 238Mb, ~9 millions lines, containing two fields:
-  - Book number
-  - The Story text

 Given the idea I'm not relying on any 3rd party dependencies, I realised I'd have to create my own CSV parser to process the data.